Incontinence urge, Erectile Dysfunction, Back Pain…

-Can IMPROVE or even be eliminated using E for E throughout your day.
+Incontinence urge, ED, and Back Pain can improve and may even be eliminated using something I call E for E breathing throughout your day.

 Blame and focus for: